george-language/glang/README.md

 This is just one of the many examples that makes GLang easier to learn and work with.

-## Is It fast?
+## Speed
-GLang gets performance matching languages like Python (as it is implemented in Python.)
-It uses a very light type checker, but nothing large that creates a major overhead.
-It also doesn't require a garbage collector, as that is already managed by Python.
-This makes GLang **FAST** for many applications.
+As of recent updates, GLang gets _fast_ performance due to it's simplicity and new Rust backend.
+It doesn't require a garbage collector or type checker, just lexing -> parsing -> interpreting. _That's it._

-## In The Terminal?
+## REPL
-GLang works in the terminal by itself as well.
-Use the `;` character to define multi-line programs on one line.
+GLang includes it's own Read-Eval-Print-Loop (REPL).
+As long as you have GLang installed, there's no need for a text editor if you want to use GLang strictly in the terminal.

 _More info on this project is available on our [website](https://sites.google.com/view/george-lang/home)._